-I’m a good drummer and a good singer, and I know enough guitar and keyboards to teach someone the basics.
+I’m a good drummer and singer, and I know enough guitar and keyboards to teach someone the basics.
 I was willing to start someone off with something.

-My approach was to sit Glenn down and spend a few minutes just discussing music in general and then to walk through a song.
+My approach was to sit Glenn down, spend a few minutes discussing music in general, and then walk through a song.

 - Roles of the musicians.

 - Song form.
 Like a story, like a poem.

 - Basic drum notation; some standard notation.

 Walking through a few mainstream rock songs and covering the ‘intro,’ ‘verse,’ ‘chorus,’ ‘bridge,’ etc., became a real eye-opener for him.

 I gave him a live demo of me playing for quite some time, explaining everything as I went along.
 I used a bit of my handy binder of carefully organized practice material.
 Then, it was Glenn’s turn.
 I discussed 2-way, 3-way, and 4-way independence and emphasized that this would be like learning to ride a bicycle.
 He could immediately see that.

 We discussed the importance of using a metronome (no matter what kind of musician you are!).
 I demoed several of my metronomes, the Korg TM-40 and the Boss DB-88.

 Finally, we walked through some catalogs of drums, acoustic and electronic, practice pads, and practice pad kits.
 We walked over to the shelves I had laden with my music books, mentioning that “this is a lifelong activity.”